la2050/archive/_projects/2016/robin-hoods-of-rubbish-for-the-la-landfillharmonics.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Quality improvement research
+project_description: >-
+  Let’s create an LA LandfillHarmonics.
+Research confirms that music raises your IQ, so let’s start making music.
+We will gladly accept musical instruments from anyone who has one collecting dust.
+We will also work with engineers to create instruments out of up-cycled materials T4T has diverted from landfill.
+  These instruments will inspire a cohort of students to become musically literate.
+Students who would otherwise not have an opportunity to learn a musical instrument or even hear a concert.
 project_impact: >-
   ["Number of children enrolled in afterschool programs","Number of parks with intergenerational play opportunities"]